 - Albie Sachs, member of the Constitutional Court of South Africa

-While our Distinguished Global Fellows are limited in the time they are able to spend at NYU School of Law, the Global Visitors Program brings academics and professionals from around the world to the campus for one semester or one academic year.
-Biographical information is also available on our Global & Senior Global Research Fellows and Global Fellows from Practice & Government
+While our Distinguished Global Fellows are limited in the time they are able to spend at NYU School of Law, the Hauser Global Law School Program brings academics and professionals from around the world to the campus for one semester or one academic year.
+Biographical information is also available on our Global & Senior Global Research Fellows and Global Fellows from Practice & Government.